inBeat/inbeat-website/content/top-influencers/tiktok/canada/toronto/_index.md

 ---
-title: Top 10 TikTok Influencers In Toronto In 2023
+title: Top 10 TikTok Influencers In Toronto In 2024
 description: >-
-  Find top TikTok influencers in Toronto in 2023.
-Most popular hashtags: #fyp #trending #foryoupage.
+  Find top TikTok influencers in Toronto in 2024.
+Most popular hashtags: #fyp #trending #duet.
 platform: TikTok
-hits: 995
+hits: 1000
-text_top: See the most popular TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat has 995 TikTok influencers like this in Toronto, Canada for you to contact.
+text_bottom: Our search engine holds 1000 TikTok influencers like this in Toronto, Canada for you to pitch.
 profiles:
   - username: "bigchungasmode"
     fullname: >-